If you have decided to go Bankrupt there are a number of formal steps that you will need to go through.

 Your bankruptcy is managed by someone called the Official Receiver (OR).
 The OR is appointed by the Court to review your financial circumstances.
-The OR will contact you within 2 days of you going bankrupt to arrange a mutually convenient time to have an interview with you.
-The interview will normally be conducted over the telephone and will last about 1 hour.
+The OR will contact you within 2 days of you going bankrupt to arrange a mutually convenient time to have an interview with you which will normally be conducted over the telephone and will last about 1 hour.

 1. How long your bankruptcy will last – This will normally be 12 months

 2. How much you can afford to pay towards your debts each month – If you can afford to make a monthly payment towards this is known as an Income Payment Agreement (IPA) and will last for 36 months.

 3. What will happen to your property if you are a home owner

 Step 5.
 Discharge from Bankruptcy